 CHEMetrics DEHA Test Kits

-CHEMetrics offers both visual and instrumental PDTS test kits for analysis of DEHA in water, applying the company’s patented vacuum-sealed ampoule technology.
+CHEMetrics offers both visual and instrumental PDTS test kits for analysis of DEHA in water, applying the company’s patented self-filling ampoule technology.
 The test method is streamlined and does not involve transfer of sample from one container to another.
 The CHEMets® K-3902 visual test kit offers 0-400 ppb and 400-3,000 ppb-range comparators.

 For analysts seeking an instrumental test, the K-3903 Vacu-vials® kit measures DEHA in the 0-2.00 ppm range and may be used with CHEMetrics Direct-Readout Photometers or a spectrophotometer capable of accepting a 13 mm diameter round cell.

 CHEMetrics also offers a titrimetric high range DEHA test kit for boiler lay up applications.
 K-3925 employs a ceric sulphate titrant and ferroin end point indicator to measure DEHA from 25 to 250 ppm.